FrameworkSystemsGmbH/capacitor-plugin-webview-cache/README.md

+# ⚠️ This repository is deprecated.

+This package is no longer maintained and will not receive any further updates or bug fixes.

 # Capacitor WebViewCache Plugin

 The native Android `WebView` caches images.
 If images are replaced on the server but keep the same filename, the `WebView` still shows the cached images.
 This plugin makes it possible to clear the `WebView` cache if needed.